codeforamerica/form-flow-starter-app/README.md

         * [Aptible Setup](#aptible-setup)
 * [Troubleshooting IntelliJ](#troubleshooting-intellij)

-This is a standard Spring Boot application that uses the `form-flows` Java package as a library.
+This is a standard Spring Boot application that demonstrates the `form-flow` Java library.
 It can be customized to meet the needs of a web app, and is meant to be built upon.
 It's a plain, boring (but modern) Spring app that uses common, frequently-used libraries throughout.